tunaphish/blog/content/notes/favor-depth-of-experience-over-breadth.md

 ---
 There's a different kind of a joy, and an experience onto itself by focusing on depth over breadth.
 Like your monogamous relationship and savoring the growth of one individual overtime instead transient superficial idiosyncrasies of a group of people.
 Deeply exploring an individual dishs and discovering its depth and appreciating the nuance.

-you always have the opportunity to gather more exposure. find another job. get another girlfriend. but once you sacrifice your chance at depth (for certain things) it's gone. leave a team and your job's on the market. leave your girlfriend and you aren't getting her back.

 # appreciating a material life
 There's a common line of thought that you should favor experiences over material possessions.
 This comes from a rejection of consumerism and the belief that a life rich in experiences is one way to [[minimize-regret]].
 However, there are several flaws with this line of thinking.